Guy, hang on, just reading something here real quick.

 Then they found out the fox population was growing.

-So the fear of cats are back.
+So the feral cats are back.

 And it all now works because the foxes had to swim here.

-It's an island, or they had to be In somebody's trunk.
+It's an island, or they had to be in somebody's trunk.

 Because the foxes and the raccoons population started to grow.